Kathiruntha Kangal: Plot

 Twin sisters Shenbagam and Lalitha get separated at birth due to poverty.
-Lalitha is brought up by a rich person, Panchanatha Mudaliar, and the other twin Shenbagam by their mother Kamakshi.
-Krishna, a doctor, comes to treat the ailing Kamakshi, and Shenbagam falls in love with him, which he is not aware of.
-On her deathbed, Kamakshi reveals to Shenbagam the other twin's existence.
+Lalitha is adopted and brought up by a rich person, Panchanatha Mudaliar.
+The other twin, Shenbagam is raised by their mother Kamakshi.
+Krishna, a doctor, comes to treat the ailing Kamakshi, and unbeknown to Shenbagam falls in love with him.
+On her deathbed, Kamakshi reveals to Shenbagam about her twin sister's existence.
 Shenbagam goes in search of Lalitha and eventually both end up travelling on the same train.
 An accident occurs, causing Lalitha to lose her memory and she is presumed dead.
 Things further escalate when Krishnan marries Shenbagam, under the assumption that she is Lalitha.
 Their child is born, and the real Lalitha shows up.
 What transpires later forms the crux of the story.

 Production

 Kathiruntha Kangal is a remake of the 1960 Bengali film Smrithi Tukku Thak, which itself was adapted from the Bengali play of the same name by Malabika Roy.
 The film was directed by T. Prakash Rao, produced by T. K. Ramasamy under the banner Vasumathi Pictures, and its dialogues were written by M. S. Solamalai and Maa.
 Raa.
 Cinematography was handled by Kamal Ghosh, and editing by N. M. Shankar.
 Shooting took place at Vijaya-Vauhini Studios in Madras, Tamil Nadu.